DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 _Can I cut it!?_

-_It cut through the demons' magic.
-But there is yet an example of it working against angels' magic tools._
+_It cut through the demon's magic.
+But there is yet an example of it working against angel's magic tools._

 This hesitation of his stopped just about when it was becoming too late.
 There was no time to waver.